University to offer course on the ‘Angry White Male”

-LAWRENCE, Kan.
-(AP) — A congressman is chastising the University of Kansas for offering a course titled “Angry White Male Studies.”
+LAWRENCE, Kan. — A congressman is chastising the University of Kansas for offering a course titled “Angry White Male Studies.”

 Kansas Republican Rep. Ron Estes was among those turning to social media, lamenting in a tweet that the university has “decided to offer a class that divides the student population.”